-- Our business is substantially dependent on the demand for leased postal properties. - The USPS' inability to meet its financial obligations may have a material adverse effect on our business. - The USPS has a substantial amount of indebtedness and is subject to rising expenses. - The USPS is subject to congressional oversight and regulation by the PRC and other agencies. - Intense competition faced by the USPS. - The USPS' potential insolvency, inability to pay rent or bankruptcy. - Our properties may have a higher risk of terrorist attacks. - Litigation and catastrophic events involving the USPS may disrupt our business.
+- Our business is substantially dependent on the demand for leased postal properties. - The USPS' inability to meet its financial obligations may have a material adverse effect on our business. - The USPS has a substantial amount of indebtedness and is subject to rising expenses. - The USPS is subject to congressional oversight and regulation by the PRC and other agencies. - Intense competition faced by the USPS. - The USPS' potential insolvency, inability to pay rent or bankruptcy. - The implementation of USPS's Ten-Year Plan. - Our properties may have a higher risk of terrorist attacks. - Litigation and catastrophic events involving the USPS may disrupt our business.